erik78se/Tutorial-Build-a-quick-charm/tutorial-quick-charm-part-1.md

 ```
 In the 'hooks' directory, a few scripts are placed.
 Those are all refered to as: "hooks" and will be executed by juju at certain times or events.

-A good charmer will implement all of the hooks, but we will settle with implementing the "install" hook for now.
+A good charmer will implement all of the hooks, but we will settle with implementing only the hooks that are part of the main event cycle which are:

+* install
+* leader-elected (leader-settings-changed respectively)
+* config-changed
+* start
+* update-status

 You should pay attention to the "relation-name-relation-" prefix for some of the hooks above.
 In the next part of this tutorial, we will implement the juju-info-relation-joined" which an implicit relation which is always present in juju charms.
 (Read more about [implicit relations] here).